jannschu/traefik-maintenance-plugin/README.md

 When configured, the plugin will send this header with all requests to your maintenance API.
 Your server can then:

 1. **For requests WITH the secret header**: Return full response including IP whitelist for the plugin
-2. **For requests WITHOUT the secret header**: Return only basic maintenance status for frontend
+2. **For requests WITHOUT the secret header**: Return only basic info for frontend

 Example server logic:
 ```python